-The 2x7=14 parallel modes of the harmonic minor and harmonic major are covered by the 8 parallel modes of the very simple harmonic minor-major mode shown next.

-This master mode is simple because the double tritone forms a stack of three minor thirds, only three double tritones with different notes exist, namely PM, AI and DL, all formed of stacks of three minor thirds, and two minor thirds a minor third apart in these stacks are different in kind, namely one empty and one full.
+The 2x7=14 parallel modes of the harmonic minor and harmonic major are covered by the 8 parallel modes of the very simple harmonic minor-major mode.
+This mode is simple because the double tritone forms a stack of three minor thirds; only three double tritones with different notes exist, namely PM, OI and RL, all formed of stacks of three minor thirds; and two minor thirds a minor third apart in these stacks are different in kind, namely one empty and one full.
 The harmonic minor-major mode is a useful mode in its own right.
 The 7-note modes follow from omitting one internal note of its full minor third.
-These modes are enriched classical modes with one different note but thinking of them this way is unhelpful because the relationship to classical modes is obscured by the variety of their interval sequences relative to the home tonic.
+These modes are enriched classical modes with one different note but thinking of them this way is unhelpful because the relationship to classical modes is obscured by the variety of their interval sequences relative to the home tonic and by the weak correlation between the tonality of the nominal master modes and the tonality of the results.
 It's much simpler to think of them as originating in the family modes.
-The note of the full minor thirds that doesn't fit context is generally obvious.
+The single note of the full minor third that doesn't fit context is generally obvious.